-The majority of the residential areas are serviced by reticulated sewerage network with the remainder on on-site sewerage facilities including septic tanks and household sewage treatment plants.
+Most of the residential areas are serviced by reticulated sewerage network with the remainder on onsite sewerage facilities including septic tanks and household sewage treatment plants.
 Wastewater control and treatment plants are located at Port Douglas and Mossman.
-The majority of wastewater pumping stations in the Douglas area are located in the low-lying areas of Port Douglas.
+The majority of wastewater pumping stations in the Douglas area are in the low-lying areas of Port Douglas.
 Mobile diesel sewerage pump is available for emergency pump breakdowns or power failures at each sewerage pump station.